AnomalyInnovations/toolbeam-cli/README.md

 ## Examples

 Continuing with the movie example, we are going to create a set of tools to explore some of the features of Toolbeam.
 We are going to use a very simple JSON API that is publicly accessible and you can see the source for it [here](https://github.com/AnomalyInnovations/toolbeam-example-api/blob/master/index.js).
+The resources in the API are for demo purposes only and don't make any real changes to the underlying data.

 ### Setting API Parameters